kstanghere/GlitchToken/README.md

 GlitchEdit repairs glitch tokens by modifying their embeddings through interpolation with similar normal tokens.
 It performs a grid search over interpolation parameters (alpha, k) to find the optimal repair.
 The output contains only repair results and fix rate metrics.

 To balance evaluation time and ethical considerations, we provide a **tiny set** (`glitch_tokens_tiny.json`) containing 400 randomly sampled glitch tokens for testing.
-The full glitch token list is available upon request through an authorization process.

 ### Usage